Japan's Population Is In Rapid Decline

 About 127 million people live in Japan.
 The population could drop below the 100 million mark by 2049, according to the National Institute of Population and Social Security Research.

-Not only is Japan expected to enter a long period of population decline, but also its inhabitants are aging.
+Not only is Japan expected to enter a long period of population decline, but also its inhabitants are aging out of the workforce.
 By 2036, one in three people will be elderly, researchers project.

 "To help ensure Japan stays on a path of sustained economic growth, we know we must address the birthrate and aging population issues," Communications and Cultural Affairs Minister Takehiro Shimada told NPR by email.